PV Pyap: Steam engine

-The 1892 Garrett and Sons 16 horsepower compound steam engine of the PS Pyap was restored and temporarily re-used on the PV Mundoo when constructed in 1987.
-Following the purchase of the PS Mundoo on December 5, 1999, she steamed 888 km upstream from Goolwa to Mildura.
-Due to the faster river nature in Mildura, the original 1892 steam engine from the PS Pyap was removed from the Mundoo and replaced with a Cummins Diesel Hydraulic engine, rendering her a paddle vessel.
+The 1892 Garrett and Sons 16-horsepower compound steam engine of the Pyap was restored and temporarily re-used on the PV Mundoo when constructed in 1987.
+Following the purchase of Mundoo on 5 December 1999, she steamed 888 km upstream from Goolwa to Mildura.
+Due to the faster river nature in Mildura, the original 1892 steam engine from the Pyap was removed from the Mundoo and replaced with a Cummins diesel hydraulic engine, rendering her a paddle vessel.